Are you in the market for a new camera? You may have heard of the benefits of micro four-thirds, especially when it comes to agility.

 Olympus introduced a technology where you can produce amazing macro shots.
 You just choose a starting focus point and an ending focus point.
 You’ll get a series of images between the starting and ending focus points.

-When you’re done with the shots, the M43 automatically merges the frames into a final image, enhances the depth of field.
-From front-to-back, it delivers outstanding focus.
+When you’re done with the shots, the M43 automatically merges the frames into a final image, enhancing the depth of field.
+From front to back, it delivers outstanding focus.

 6. In-Camera Image Stabilization

 Konica introduced the concept of in-camera image stabilization with Anti-Shake technology.
 Then Olympus enhanced the technology with Evolt or E-510.

 In-camera image stabilization systems move the image sensor within the body of the camera to recoup for the photographer’s movement.
 By eliminating the movement, the image stabilization creates a much sharper image.

 This cutting-edge in-camera IS technology is available in Panasonic and Olympus M43 systems as well as other non-M43 models.

 7. Panoramic Mode

 If you have an iPhone, there’s no doubt you’ve shot a panoramic image.
 Now you can shoot a panoramic image with the Panasonic Lumix camera models.
 This allows photographers to avoid shooting many individual frames.